dokupathiabhinash/pywhat-kit-/README.md

 # pywhat-kit-
-whatsapp automation
 import pywhatkit
 pywhatkit.sendwhatmsg('+919133890410', 'hello', 6, 06)
-#u need to install pywhat kit and install it in our cmd
+//u need to install pywhat kit and install it in our cmd